craftcms/cms/docs/table-fields.md

 # Table Fields

-{intro} Table fields give you a customizable table, where you can create multiple rows of content.
+Table fields give you a customizable table, where you can create multiple rows of content.

 ## Settings